How does a subscription business model work?

 - Average Revenue Per User (ARPU) – This metric is helpful for subscription businesses that offer multiple tiers.
 To find your ARPU, divide your MRR by the total number of customers.
 This is also a useful metric to see how you compare to competitors.

 - Customer Acquisition Cost (CAC) – This is how much money you spend to obtain new customers, and is an important part of evaluating your subscription business’s cash flow.
-It’s a bit tricky to calculate, with a lot to take into account, so it’s good to have a comprehensive explanation.
+It’s a bit tricky to calculate, with a lot to take into account, so it’s good to have a comprehensive understanding.

 - Churn rate – While subscription businesses should aim to retain every customer that comes to them, it’s inevitable that a portion will decide to cancel their subscriptions at some point.
 This is your churn rate.
 A basic churn calculation can be done by dividing the total number of cancellations by the total number of subscribers during a set period, and converting it to a percentage.
 Low is better – try aiming for <3%.